Nordix/metal3-clusterapi-docs/airship/AIR-138_kubeadm-rotating-ca.md

 ## Control over certificate validity and rotation

-The validity of the certificates can be set while generating CSRs.
+The validity of the certificates can be set while generating certificate signing requests (CSRs).

-In Kubeadm there are options to renew/rotate certificate automatically and manually.
+In Kubeadm there are options to renew/rotate certificates automatically and manually.

 ### Automatic Certificate Renewal
 Kubadm does automatic renewal of all certificates during control plane upgrade.
 Our experiment findings with this use case is as follows:
-1. Test case: Upgrading cluster from version: 1.14.0 to 1.15.0
-2. During the upgrader process kubeadm renews the following certificates:
+1. Test case: Upgrading cluster from version: 1.14.0 to 1.15.0 During the upgrade process kubeadm renews the following certificates:

 ```
 apiserver-etcd-client.crt